luehrsenheinrich/wpm-citations/plugin/readme.txt

 Stable tag: 0.2.1
 Tested up to: 6.3.1

-This Plugin introduces practical citation functionality to the WordPress Block Editor, aiming to streamline the process of adding references to your content.
+This Plugin introduces practical citation functionality to the WordPress Block Editor, aiming to streamline the process of adding footnotes & references to your content.

 ## Features

 1.  **Cite Rich Text Format**: This feature lets users mark citations in their text and assign them a specific source.
 This makes adding citations straightforward, enhancing the clarity and reliability of your content.
-2.  **Bibliography Block**: This plugin also offers a bibliography block that displays all referenced sources.
+2.  **Bibliography Block**: This plugin also offers a bibliography block that displays all referenced sources as footnotes.
 The plugin creates links between your in-text citations and their corresponding sources in the bibliography block, making it easier for readers to find and check your references.

 ### [Try now on WordPress Playground!](https://playground.wordpress.net/?plugin=citations&url=/wp-admin/post-new.php)